Points of Pride

-PSJA has a very successful Early College program, with its high schools designated as Early College and approximately 3,500 High School students enrolled in College courses each semester through dual and concurrent enrollment programs.
+PSJA has a very successful Early College program, with approximately 3,500 High School students enrolled in College courses each semester through dual and concurrent enrollment programs.
 This ambitious effort and its renowned dropout prevention strategies are working to connect all students to college.
 Some of the district’s most successful programs such as the Dual Language Enrichment Program, the Early College Initiative and Dropout Recovery Program have been highlighted at both the state and national level for dramatically enhancing post-secondary completion rates for Hispanic students.

 At PSJA ISD all students can:

 - Earn up to 2 years of College FREE

 - Can Master 2 Languages, Graduating Bilingual & Biliterate

 - Be Part of Athletic Excellence and Renowned Fine Arts Programs

 PSJA students also participate in a variety of academic and technical competition teams including: Robotics, Coding, Chess & UIL Academic

 - PSJA is leading the way in Early College Education with about 3,500 high school students enrolled in college courses each semester.
 All PSJA ISD high schools are designated as Early College High Schools.

 - Out of 2,258 graduates of the Class of 2019, more than 500 graduated with college hours and approximately 400 of them received their Associate Degree from South Texas College two weeks prior to their high school graduation, and many others graduated with certificates in various fields.